miztli/jenkins-ci-server/README.md

 These instructions will help you to set up a continuous integration server using Jenkins on top of Docker fronted by an NGINX web proxy to build you CI-CD pipelines.

 ### Prerequisites
-The following software must be installed in your server or local computer
+The following software must be installed on your server or local computer

 ```
 Docker v18.04.0-ce